syedmwgilani/Habbit-Tracker/README.md

 11. Make sure Daily Occurrence is greater then 0 in HabitTemplate.js.
 Or else you get an Infinity percent in the Habit.js.

 1. Rewording: Apps.js Habit Tracker,
+			Change
+			Schedule:
+				Today: Thursday (11/18/21)
+				* Add a discription in the page.
 			  Habit.js  Todays Habits, Let's see what are on the habits for today.
+			  Change Daily Occurence: show on the right side of the bar formatted 0/10.
 			  Tuesday - box around it bold with todays date Progress bar - I did it!
 Add a plus (+)